Learn how to record a loan in QuickBooks Online.

 Step 1: Set up a liability account to record what you owe

-- Select Settings ⚙, then select Chart of Accounts.
+- Go to Settings ⚙ and select Chart of accounts.

 - Select New to create a new account.

-- From the Detail Type, select Notes Payable (or Loan Payable).
+- From the Detail Type ▼ dropdown, select Notes Payable (or Loan Payable).

 - Give the account a relevant name, like "Loan for a car" or "Covid-19 relief loan."

 - Choose when you want to start tracking your finances.
-In the Balance field, enter the amount in the account, and determine the as of date.
+In the Unpaid balance field, enter the amount in the account, and determine the as of date.
 Enter today's date if you want to start tracking immediately.

 Step 2: Record the money you got from the loan